 What is Hashish?

 This is because hash is a high-quality form of concentrated cannabis.
 Hash is notoriously sticky and is usually brown, blonde, or black in color.
-It is the most popular form of cannabis for enthusiasts in Europe.
+It is the most popular form of cannabis for enthusiasts of CBD in Europe.

 In fact, roughly half of all cannabis consumption in England is the consumption of hash.
 In the United States hash is slightly less popular than conventional marijuana flower.